JadeMin/mcods/README.md

 # Usage
 1. Just open `run.bat` then MCods will use default options and start the web server.
 2. Let your friends open `http://<Your Minecraft server ip>:25585` in the browser.
-3. Click mod file names to download.
+3. Click mod files to download.

 ## If the `mods` folder has a different name or path
 1. Open editor `run.bat`.